A Collaborative Intellectual Environment

 Learn more about residential life at admissions.vanderbilt.edu/life.

-Vanderbilt is located in the heart of Nashville, a thriving city that combines cosmopolitan flair with down home charm.
-Rated the #3 “Best Big Cities for Jobs” by Forbes and ranked one of “The World's Best Cities 2018" by Best Cities.
+Vanderbilt is located in the heart of Nashville, a thriving city that combines cosmopolitan flair with down-home charm.
+Rated the #2 U.S. city with the best job market by Wall Street Journal and ranked #2 for “College City Gets High Marks” by Princeton Review (2021).

 Nashville offers an amazing backdrop to your college experience.
 Students enjoy the city's unmatched music scene, wide-open green spaces, vibrant culinary culture, and trendy urban neighborhoods.